 Boot Printable – or draw your own pictures

-Water sprayer or you can just drop the water over the top
+Water sprayer, or you can drip the water over the top using your fingers

 INSTRUCTIONS

-Colour in the boot with felt tips pens.
+Colour in the boot with felt tip pens.
 Make it as crazy or as simple as you like.

 Next, ask an adult to help you cut out small squares of the different materials.

-Carefully tape the squares over the boot until the whole thing is covered.
-The tape needs to peel off easily.
+Carefully tape the squares of material over the boot until the whole boot is covered.

 Spray the boot evenly with water.